echatzief/Portofolio/Chat-App/README.md

     For the sign up we find first if the user exists and then if the user doesnt exists we create one based on the inputs
 --  We have add a listener to submit the form just by pressing 'Enter' --  The CSS style is included inside the components
+--  For the search at the FrontPanel we send the request and then we save the response to array
+    and then we render the returned array to a div
+--  We use different store for login-signup and other for the rest of the pages

 ** ------------------------------------------ Components------------------------------------------ **
 LoginTemplate.js
 SignUpTemplate.js
+FrontPanel.js
 ** ------------------------------------------ States --------------------------------------------- **
+//Login - SignUp
-loginFormEmail ==> email input at the login form loginFormPassword ==> password input at the login form signUpFormEmail ==> email input at the sign up form signUpFormPassword ==> password input at the sign up form signUpFormUsername ==> username input at the sign up form signUpFormMemberPassword ==> member password input at the sign up form ** ------------------------------------------ Actions -------------------------------------------- ** changeField ==> changes the state we want based on the type
+loginFormEmail ==> email input at the login form loginFormPassword ==> password input at the login form signUpFormEmail ==> email input at the sign up form signUpFormPassword ==> password input at the sign up form signUpFormUsername ==> username input at the sign up form signUpFormMemberPassword ==> member password input at the sign up form
+//FrontPanel
+searchBox ==> Search box input searchResults ==>Results of the search
+** ------------------------------------------ Actions -------------------------------------------- **
+changeField ==> changes the state we want based on the type